Mingxiao-Li/Modeling-Coreference-Relations-in-Visual-Dialog/README.md

-# This Github contains the code of the EACL 2021 paper "Modeling Coreference Relations in Visual Dialog"
+## PyTorch implementation for the EACL 2021 paper
+# "Modeling Coreference Relations in Visual Dialog"